jamesEmerson112/OpenGlassBox/python/NEXT_COMPONENTS_TO_PORT.md

 ## Pending Components

+HIGHEST PRIORITY CHALLENGE:
+"one second.
+I feel like we may have run into this errors whereas when triggering tests to triggering all of the tests inside tests/, we run into import problem where <resource> has to be turned into `.<resource>`, but if we demo programs from demo/, `.<resource` cannot be read so it has to be converted back to <resource>. investigate that problem for me"

+SECOND HIGHEST PRIORITY CHALLENGE: python/demo is not working as demo/ from .cpp version. please investigate

 1. **Rule and RuleCommand**
    - Rule.cpp → rule.py (partial implementation exists)
    - RuleCommand.cpp → rule_command.py (partial implementation exists)